alexei/sprintf.js/README.md

 * An optional padding specifier that says what character to use for padding (if specified).
 Possible values are `0` or any other character precedeed by a `'` (single quote).
 The default is to pad with *spaces*.
 * An optional `-` sign, that causes sprintf to left-align the result of this placeholder.
 The default is to right-align the result.
 * An optional number, that says how many characters the result should have.
 If the value to be returned is shorter than this number, the result will be padded.
 When used with the `j` (JSON) type specifier, the padding length specifies the tab size used for indentation.
 * An optional precision modifier, consisting of a `.` (dot) followed by a number, that says how many digits should be displayed for floating point numbers.
+When used with the `g` type specifier, it specifies the number of significant digits.
 When used on a string, it causes the result to be truncated.
 * A type specifier that can be any of:
     * `%` — yields a literal `%` character
     * `b` — yields an integer as a binary number